xiongyu0523/azure-sphere-mqtts/README.md

 The primary test server used in this sample project is test.mosquitto.org, a public available MQTT broker support both server and client authentication on port 8884.

+This sample also support use Azure Sphere DAA certificate to authenticate with a 3rd party MQTT borker.
+But customer need make sure their server trust sphere tenant CA and can approve device connection by looking at this common name field.

 ## To build and run the sample

 ### Prep your device and environment